Suda: Organization

 The lexicon is arranged alphabetically with some slight deviations from common vowel order and place in the Greek alphabet (including at each case the homophonous digraphs, e.g. αι, ει, οι, that had been previously, earlier in the history of Greek, distinct diphthongs or vowels) according to a system (formerly common in many languages) called antistoichia (ἀντιστοιχία); namely the letters follow phonetically in order of sound according the pronunciation of the tenth century, which was similar to that of Modern Greek.
 The order is:

 In addition, double letters are treated as single for the purposes of collation (as gemination had ceased to be distinctive).
-The system is not difficult to learn and remember, but some editors—for example, Immanuel Bekker – rearranged the Suda alphabetically.
+The system is not difficult to learn and remember, but some editors—for example, Immanuel Bekker—rearranged the Suda alphabetically.

 Background

 Little is known about the compiler of the Suda.
-He probably lived in the second half of the 10th century, because the death of emperor John I Tzimiskes and his succession by Basil II and Constantine VIII are mentioned in the entry under "Adam" which is appended with a brief chronology of the world.
-At any rate, the work must have appeared by the 12th century, since it is frequently quoted from and alluded to by Eustathius who lived from about 1115 AD to about 1195 or 1196.
+He probably lived in the second half of the 10th century, because the death of emperor John I Tzimiskes and his succession by Basil II and Constantine VIII are mentioned in the entry under "Adam", which has a brief chronology of the world appended.
+At any rate, the work must have appeared by the 12th century, since it is frequently quoted from and alluded to by Eustathius who lived from about 1115 to about 1195–1196.
 It has also been stated that the work was a collective work, thus not having had a single author, and that the name which it is known under does not refer to a specific person.

 The work deals with biblical as well as pagan subjects, from which it is inferred that the writer was a Christian.
 In any case, it lacks definite guidelines besides some minor interest in religious matters.

 The standard printed edition was compiled by Danish classical scholar Ada Adler in the first half of the twentieth century.
 A modern collaborative English translation, the Suda On Line, was completed on 21 July 2014.

-The Suda has a near-contemporaneous Islamic parallel, the Kitab al-Fehrest of Ibn al-Nadim.
+The Suda has a near-contemporaneous Islamic parallel, the Kitab al-Fihrist of Ibn al-Nadim.
 Compare also the Latin Speculum Maius, authored in the 13th century by Vincent of Beauvais.